Event is the record in the Backend. It can be created on the following actions:

 - Select "Actions" in the Properties of the Single Button / Link / Image

 - Fill in the table: "Key" is the name of the field and "Value" is the parameter.
 The Parameter can be a static string or Hashtag reference.

 Click on Event to open up its details.

-- The responsible servicer that would be responsible for this event.
-The servicer would receive the notifications on the new Events of this kind created, as well as the status changes of the existing events.
-If the event doesn't require any servicer involved, the field would be blank.
+- The servicer who is responsible for this event.
+The servicer will receive the notifications on the new Events of this kind.
+Services is able to change status of the Event.
+If the event doesn't require any servicer involved, the field will be blank.

-- The current Status of the event. the status can be tracked by using filters or the status can be ignored if it is not needed.
-The status is also could be changed here.
-Click here to access Statuses section.
+- The current Status of the event.
+The status can be tracked by using filters.
+Click here to learn more on Statuses.

-- The location of the of the device when the event was created.
+- Location of the of the device when the event was created.

 - Files if any file was attached event using the file element.

 - The metadata on the Object like which browser he used to access the app, which version of operating system, etc.

 - The information about the Object that this event applies to.
 This is used for convenience purposes to avoid the need to navigate back and forth between Backend and the Objects tabs.